top of page

 Chapter 6: Measuring Success: Key KPIs for Marketing Operations

 Measuring the effectiveness of marketing operations is critical for justifying investments, demonstrating impact, and driving continuous improvement.
-In 2025, the focus will be on metrics that go beyond vanity statistics and zero in on operational efficiency, revenue contribution, and customer experience.
+The focus will be on metrics that go beyond vanity statistics and zero in on operational efficiency, revenue contribution, and customer experience.

 Chapter 6